ro-lex404/FloatChat/README.md

 ### 💬 AI-Powered Chat Interface
 - **Natural Language Queries**: A dedicated chat tab allows users to ask complex questions about ocean data in plain English.
 - **RAG Pipeline**: Utilizes a Retrieval-Augmented Generation (RAG) pipeline with a `FAISS` vector database to find the most relevant data to answer user questions.
+- **Vector Database**: Utilizes Sentence Transformer (intfloat/e5-base-v2).
+Data is first converted to sentences and then converted to vector embeddings and stored for quick retrieval by FAISS.
 - **Gemini 1.5 Flash Integration**: Powered by Google's `gemini-1.5-flash` model for intelligent, context-aware, and accurate responses based on retrieved data.
+- **Multilingual Support**: Supports multiple languages, to enhance user experience.
 - **Conversational Memory**: The interface displays the last 6 messages, providing context for follow-up questions.

 ## 🏗️ Architecture Overview